QuickBooks Blog

 Each type of garnishment has its own set of rules and regulations that employers must follow.
 You’ll need to understand the rules to ensure compliance and avoid potential penalties.

-The amount that can be garnished varies depending on the type of debt and state law but is generally based on employee compensation.
-It’s a percentage of the employee's disposable earnings, which is the amount left after legally required deductions like taxes.
+The amount that can be garnished varies depending on the type of debt and state law, but is generally based on employee compensation.
+It’s a percentage of the employee's disposable earnings, the amount left after legally required deductions such as taxes.

 Understanding the wage garnishment law